xsolla/pay-station-sdk/README.md

 > A working example can be found [here](./examples/paypal)

-Integration steps:
+Integration flow:

-1. Include the SDK library in your project.
-It doesn't matter whether you are using an npm-package or a CDN link.
+1. Add the SDK library to your project.
+You can use an npm-package or CDN link.
-1. Access the `headlessCheckout` object, which contains the Pay Station initialization logic.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
-1. Place the `<psdk-legal>` component in the HTML markup to provide links to legal documents.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
-1. Place the `<psdk-finance-details>` component in the HTML markup to show purchase details.
+1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.
-   - Finance details component will be updated with transaction details once payment completed.
+   - The financial details component will be updated with transaction details once the payment is completed.
 1. Initialize the SDK with your environment parameters.
-1. Set the access token for the initialized SDK.
+1. Get the access token for the initialized SDK.
-1. Initialize payment form with PayPal payment method id and return url
+1. Initialize the payment form with the PayPal payment method ID and return URL.
-   - Return url will be used to redirect user once payment is completed on PayPal side.
+   - The return URL is used to redirect the user once payment is completed on PayPal’s side.
-   - `headlessCheckout.form.init` method returns form object that can be used for future work with payment form
+   - `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
-1. Subscribe to form next actions to be notified about next payment flow steps
+1. Subscribe to events of the `NextActions` form to receive notifications about the next payment flow steps.
-   - Next action with type `redirect` will inform you that redirect action is required on your side.
-You can get url to redirect from action payload.
+   - Next action with the `redirect` type informs you that a redirect action is required on your side.
+You can get the URL to redirect from the action payload.
-1. Place the form fields component in the HTML markup
+1. Add the form fields component to the HTML markup.
    - Use the form object that was returned by `headlessCheckout.form.init` method to get form fields.
-   - Use fields with `isMandatory` flag to get required fields only.
+   - Use fields with the `isMandatory` flag to get required fields only.
-   - Use `<psdk-text>` component to render form fields if required.
-Email and Zip fields only can be required for PayPal.
+   - Use the `<psdk-text>` component to render form fields if required.
+Email and ZIP fields can only be required for PayPal.
-1. Place the `<psdk-submit-button>` form submit button in the HTML markup.
+1. Add the `<psdk-submit-button>` form submit button to the HTML markup.
-1. Handle next action with type `redirect` once submit button was clicked
+1. Handle next action with the `redirect` type once the submit button is clicked.
-   - Use action paylaod to get url.
-Make sure you add query params to url from action payload data.
+   - Use action paylaod to get the URL.
+Make sure you add query parameters to the URL from action payload data.
-   - Redirect user to PayPal payment system using generated url.
+   - Redirect the user to the PayPal payment system using the generated URL.
-     - You can redirect to PayPal url in the same window or create new one and keep payment form in separate tab.
-Once payment is completed on PayPal side user will be redirected to provided `returnUrl`.
+   - You can redirect to the PayPal URL in the same window or create a new window and keep the payment form in a separate tab.
+Once payment is completed on PayPal’s side, a user is redirected to `returnUrl`.
-   - Place the `<psdk-status>` component in the HTML markup to see the payment status.
+1. Add the `<psdk-status>` component to the HTML markup to see the payment status.